-Explanation: The SCSI command to write management information into the created VVOL failed

-Measures: Check the monitoring state of the disk array, restart monitoring the disk array, and run aaa...a: Specified capacity (MB)
+Explanation: The SCSI command to write management information into the created VVOL failed because the monitoring state of the disk array is not "Running".
+Measures: Check the monitoring state of the disk array, restart monitoring the disk array, and run the command again.